chirannd/Chiran-s-Photography/README.md

 ![](IMG_8286%20(2).jpg)
 Taken on the same day as the previous picture.
 I believe this one to be a Blue Jay
 ## My Portfolio!
-Here is a link to the wix website portfolio that I created for my sophmore year photography class: https://chirannd1432.wixsite.com/mysite
+If you wnat too see more of my pictures, feel free to look at the wix website portfolio that I created for my sophmore year photography class: https://chirannd1432.wixsite.com/mysite.